MicrosoftDocs/azure-dev-docs/articles/ux-beta/django-postgresql-webapp/includes/django-postgresql-webapp/deploy-vscode-3.md

-Select your web app as the web app to deploy in the dialog at the top of the screen.
+**Step 3.** Select your web app as the web app to deploy in the dialog at the top of the screen.